soulbrix/ForzaCarEditor/README.md

 It allows you to safely inspect, clone, and modify cars, engines, and upgrade data stored in the game’s SLT (SQLite) databases, while respecting how the game expects runtime data to be structured.

-The tool supports working across the MAIN SLT and any number of DLC SLTs, while **only ever writing to MAIN**.
+The tool supports working across the MAIN and any number of DLC databases, and also supports creating new databases

 You can use it to:

-*   Load the MAIN SLT and any number of DLC SLTs
+*   Load the Main game database and any number of DLC databases (SLT files)

-*   Clone cars safely into MAIN
+*   Clone cars safely into databases

 *   Clone and assign engines safely